CarlottaTagliaro/SharedNotes/Secure Data Management/markdown/SDM_3.md

 To prove the security, we build a security game again: the challenger is asking for any kind of information, at a certain point he sends two distinct messages and if the system is weak then with a certain probability he is able to understand which message he got back encrypted.

-Complexity assumptions means that the community is convinced that solving the underlying (hard) problems have an exponential complexity.
+Complexity assumptions means that the community is convinced that solving the underlying (hard) problems has an exponential complexity.
 There is not always a proof and this is the reason why are called assumptions.

 ~~check all the formulas on the slides~~